 Because I have been unsure as to what to think about all this, I decided I’d pose the same question to an audience of designers on LinkedIn.

-Soon after clicking the Submit button, I began receiving passionate responses . . . for over a month.
-A competition of sorts was even suggested.
+Soon after, I began receiving passionate responses . . . for over a month.

 What conclusion did we all come to?
 Well...

 Drawing by hand is NOT a lost art.
 In fact, just about everyone (at least those who participated in the discussion), young and old alike, feel the process to be absolutely necessary to the process of developing a design.
 And I'd like to share some of the responses I received...

 They're all beautifully written, some even poetic, just as you'd expect the artists of the design field to sound.
 And I thank all of them for chiming in ;-)